MAIL-IN VOTING IS YOUR BEST OPTION

 DELIVERING YOUR BALLOT IN PERSON

-You can do all the same at the two Satellite Offices in the public libraries in Chester Springs and Oxford.
+Subject to verification: beginning 30 days before election day, you can do all the same at the two Satellite Offices in the public libraries in Chester Springs and Oxford.
 Take mask and ID.

 IF YOU DO NOT RECEIVE YOUR BALLOT IN TIME TO SEND IT OR DROP IT OFF OR JUST AREN’T SURE